-All bully breeds descended from a deliberate mix of bull baiting dogs that were selected for the endurance, strength, and toughness.
+All bulldog breeds are descended from a deliberate mix of bull baiting dogs that were selected for the endurance, strength, and toughness.

 They also have some terrier DNA because the terrier gives the dog intelligence and agility.
 All bull dogs were developed to fill one of three roles: Farm work, Guarding or for use in dog fighting sports.

 Fiercely loyal, intelligent, and stable, these dogs make excellent family pets.
 They are loving but very dominant, so they need an owner that is confident and willing to assume the role of the dominant person.